 Sound familiar?
 Needless to say, you’re behind the ball at the end of the day and now have to put in those extra hours to try and catch up.
 I remember those days only too well.

 I’m a huge advocate of having a flexible office.
-Although I have a client that I go on location once a week for, the majority of my work is done from home.
-Having the interaction with people when I’m on location, and being able to run the rest of my business from home is a great balance for me.
+Although I have a client, I go on location once a week for, most of my work is done from home.
+Having interaction with people when I’m on location and being able to run the rest of my business from home is a great balance for me.

-I was reading a HubSpot blog recently on How to Find Your Flow: A Simple Guide to Better Concentration & Higher Productivity.
+I recently read a HubSpot blog on How to Find Your Flow: A Simple Guide to Better Concentration & Higher Productivity.
 Below are some facts taken from the infographic from Online Course Report showing how these interruptions affect our day when working in an office: